jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Edit section
   - Undo section
   - Build section
-# MarkdownCode > services > Theme service
-- The theme service manages the currently selected theme by saving the new value to local storage when it is changed.
-It retrieves the previously stored value from local storage when the service is created.
-- The service allows for selecting between a light or dark theme.
-- Components use this service to retrieve the currently selected theme and apply it.
-They do not need to subscribe for changes to the selected theme value, they only need to retrieve the value from the theme service and use the corresponding styling names.
-- The main window refreshes its content when the selected theme is updated.
-# MarkdownCode > components > body
-- The main body of the application is represented by the body component.
-- The body component contains a horizontal splitter component that fills its entire area.
-  - On the left side of the horizontal splitter is an outline component.
-  - On the right side is a vertical splitter component.
-    - The top part of the vertical splitter component is an editor component.
-    - The bottom part of the vertical splitter component is a results view component.
-- The body component has an event handler for the 'onPositionChanged' callback of both the horizontal and vertical splitters.
-This handler stores the new position values.
-- When the body component is unloaded, the last positions of the horizontal and vertical splitters are saved in the local storage.
-- When the body component is loaded, the last positions of the horizontal and vertical splitters are retrieved from the local storage.
-However, this only happens if the previous values fit within the current size of the component.
-If not, the vertical splitter uses 1/3 of the width and the horizontal splitter uses 1/3 of the component's height.
 # MarkdownCode > components > body > horizontal splitter
 - The horizontal splitter manages the layout of 2 child components, allowing users to resize the panels above and below it.
 - The horizontal-splitter component has the following properties: